grimmpp/home-assistant-eltako/docs/telegram-analysis/readme.md

 Works with InfluxDB 2.x (native api) and InfluxDB 1.8+ (via its v2 compatibility api).
 No client library is needed - the integration posts the line protocol directly, batched and from its own worker thread.
 If the database is down, telegrams are counted as failed and the bus is never blocked.
-All settings can also be changed on the **About** page of the web ui.
+All settings can also be changed on the **Settings** page of the web ui.

 ### Data model